-Polished concrete costs from around $3 to more than $15 per square foot (£80 to £150 per square meter).
+- Polished concrete kitchen flooring costs from around $3 to more than $15 per square foot (£80 to £150 per square meter).

 What is the best inexpensive flooring?

-The best inexpensive flooring choice is often vinyl, specifically luxury vinyl tile (LVT).
-That’s because modern technology allows intricate detail – and sometimes texture, too – that makes it look like other more costly flooring materials like wood and natural stone without their price tags.
+The best kitchen flooring choice if you're on a budget is often vinyl, specifically luxury vinyl tile (LVT).
+That’s because modern technology allows intricate detail – and sometimes texture, too – that makes it look like other more costly flooring materials, like wood and natural stone, without their price tags.

-While it does have lots of other plus points vinyl flooring won’t suit every homeowner, however.
+While it does have many plus points, vinyl flooring won’t suit every homeowner, however.
 It can be damaged by a dropped knife, for example.
-Meanwhile, it’s made from PVC, so it’s not an eco-conscious choice.
+It's also made from PVC, so it’s not an eco-conscious choice.

-An alternative you might like to consider that’s also inexpensive is ceramic tile.
-A wide choice of color and pattern, and a hard wearing and easy to clean finish make it the best inexpensive flooring for many homeowners.
+Another inexpensive alternative you might like to consider is ceramic tile.
+A wide choice of color and pattern, and a hard-wearing and easy-to-clean finish make it the best inexpensive flooring for many homeowners.

 The cheapest flooring for a kitchen is likely to be laminate, or ceramic tile.
-Either option can prove very budget friendly, and they both offer the possibility of creating the look of natural stone or wood, if that’s your preference but you need to cut your project costs.
+Either option can prove very budget friendly, and they both offer the possibility of creating the look of natural stone or wood if that’s your preference but you need to cut your kitchen flooring costs down.

 If you’re thinking about the long run, ceramic tile is hard wearing and could therefore cost less per day of its life on your floor.